raguay/SvelteGithubSiteTemplate/README.md

 just to make sure everything is in order.
 You can just add markdown files and do the git commit and push commands yourself on the command line.

+I have a [tutorial](http://www.customct.com/#/tutorials/svelteweb/using-template) on using this template.
+Check it out.

 Have fun!
 If you create a site using this template, let me know and I'll add it to my list.

 ## Sites using Svelte GitHub Website Template